 1 dash of Regan’s Orange #6Pour all of the ingredients into a cocktail shaker and shake until frost appears on the shaker tin.
 Strain into a chilled cocktail glass and garnish with a lime twist, wedge or wheel.

 Those of you that are really paying attention week-to-week may have noticed that this is another sour.
 We have seen other drinks in this category such as the Whiskey Sour and the Daiquiri.
 This time, we are using gin as the base spirit, curacao as the sweetener and lime juice as the souring agent.
 Could you add some egg white to this recipe?
 Certainly.
-A spoonful of egg white would easily lend a silky smooth texture and some nice foam (don’t forget to dry-shake before adding ice), and while your at it, why not add a drop or two of Angostura Bitters on top of the foam for an aromatic garnish?
+A spoonful of egg white would easily lend a silky smooth texture and some nice foam (don’t forget to dry-shake before adding ice), and while you’re at it, why not add a drop or two of Angostura Bitters on top of the foam for an aromatic garnish?
 As always, it’s your cocktail so give yourself the freedom to experiment.
 Making a classic exactly to the letter of the recipe is fun, but giving it a personal twist can be pretty rewarding.
-Give this one a shot and let me know what you think!
+Give this one a shot and let us know what you think!